10 Best Herbal Juices For Queasy Stomach

 zingiber officinale juice

-Zingiber officinale, commonly known as ginger, is widely recognized for its soothing effects on the digestive system and is often used to alleviate symptoms of a queasy stomach.
+Zingiber officinale, commonly known as ginger, has long been recognized for its soothing effects on the digestive system.

 4. Peppermint (Mentha piperita)